 The Ritz-Carlton’s signature restaurant, TOCA, is among the best fine-dining options in town, with an impressive glass-walled cheese cave as a focal point.
 Pairing options are endless between the collection of three-dozen local and international cheeses and 400 different bottles of wine.
 The hotel also offers its guests exclusive experiences at Niagara wineries, such as picking and stomping grapes at Flat Rock Cellars during the fall harvest, sampling from small batch barrels at Peninsula Ridge Estates Winery or learning about organic and biodynamic wine production on a behind-the-scenes tour at Tawse Winery.
 Back at the hotel, indulge with a signature facial at Spa My Blend by Clarins. —Amber Gibson

 Bonus: This hotel is the perfect home base for a day trip to Niagara’s wine country, which is about an hour’s drive from downtown Toronto.

 The decor dials up a vintage vibe.
-All rooms come with a vinyl record player and a minibar stocked with local treats.
-Some rooms feature private outdoor terraces.
+All rooms come with a vinyl record player and a minibar stocked with local treats while some feature private outdoor terraces.
 You can enjoy a free glass of wine (4:30 to 6:30 p.m.) in the Bistro + Bar off the lobby before heading to The Rooftop for 360-degree views of the city skyline.

-Nearby: The Broadview is located in the eclectic Leslieville neighbourhood, which is emerging as one of the city’s hippest place to dine, drink and shop. —Christy Wright
+Nearby: Stroll along Queen St. East, located just steps from the hotel’s front door, to the eclectic Leslieville neighbourhood, which is emerging as one of the city’s hippest places to dine, drink and shop. —Christy Wright